andrewginns/MSc-Project/Current_Problems.md

 #  Current problems
 ## The problem as well as steps to reproduce and fixes in progress (if any)

-1. The default freeze_graph does not work on CycleGAN due to moving_mean ops
-    * A custom implementation of freeze.py is implemented instead

-3. Movidius mvNCCompile gives a compilation error when attempting to convert the graph
+1. Movidius mvNCCompile gives a compilation error when attempting to convert the graph
 ~~~~
 mvNCCompile /media/sf_vBox/optimized_graph.pb -in inputA -on a2b_generator/output_image
 /usr/local/bin/ncsdk/Controllers/Parsers/TensorFlowParser/Convolution.py:44: SyntaxWarning: assertion is always true, perhaps remove parentheses?